Disillusioned visionary and humanitarian

 It was Samuel Greg who gave Lowerhouse the name of Goldenthal, German for Happy Valley.
 See origins.

 However, disillusionment set in when in 1846 the workers went on strike after Greg installed new machinery in the mill.
 He was so shocked at them turning against him that he went home to Mount, had a nervous breakdown, and, it is said, never set foot in the mill again.
-The business continued, being managed by other members of the Greg family and later by his nephew Francis.
+The business continued, despite its serious financially parlous state, being managed by other members of the Greg family and later by his nephew Francis – who later donated the Recreation ground to the town.

-He spent his time on literary and philosophical matters, he was a magistrate and patron of the Macclesfield Mechanics’ Institute.
+Samuel spent his time in retirement on literary and philosophical matters, he was a magistrate and patron of the Macclesfield Mechanics’ Institute.
 He was a visitor and speaker at the Society for Acquiring Useful Knowledge in Macclesfield.

 An occasional visitor to Mount was the writer Elizabeth Gaskell – Mrs Gaskell.
 Her novels Mary Barton and North and South are said to have been influenced by her visits to Bollington with story lines taken from the industrial experiences of the Greg family.